 So I was very excited when I was invited to attend the opening of the brand spanking new Pieminister Pie and Mash restaurant right bang in the centre of Cardiff.
 In the middle of The Brewery Quarter and Morgan Arcade on St Mary Street, the perfect location to tempt the many students, tourists and rugby fans that pour through Cardiff daily.
 And with a big glowing PIES sign outside, a clear sirens call for those who love a great quality pie.

-Me and my friend decided trying one pie flavour wasn’t enough for us so ordered the Matador (A British beef steak, chorizo, olive & butter bean pie) and the Free Ranger (A free range British chicken & ham pie with leek & thyme pie) between us and shared the joy.
-The Matador, had a deep beefy richness full to the brim with meltingly tender beef chunk and garlicky chorizo discs.
+My friend and I decided trying one pie flavour wasn’t enough for us so ordered the Matador (A British beef steak, chorizo, olive & butter bean pie) and the Free Ranger (A free-range British chicken & ham pie with leek & thyme pie) between us and shared the joy.
+The Matador had a deep beefy richness full to the brim with meltingly tender beef chunk and garlicky chorizo discs.
 The olives gave a nice texture and flavour to the sauce, the same with the creamy butter beans.
 I loved the large chunks of ham in the Free Ranger, unlike the mean little pieces you get in supermarket chicken and ham pies.
-In the creamy sauce was buttery green leeks and tender chicken chunks in cased in a rich buttery pastry.
+In the creamy sauce were buttery green leeks and tender chicken chunks encased in a rich buttery pastry.
 Delicious.

-Same with the great sounding Lighter Pies, less than 440 calories but fantastic sounding flavours that doesn’t scream bland diet food at all – Chickalito (A free range British chicken & dry cured ham pie), Light as a Feta (A butternut squash, feta & sun dried tomato pie) and Kooky Chook (A free range British chicken & sweet potato, coconut & chilli pie) all in a buttery seeded pastry base.
+Same with the great-sounding Lighter Pies, less than 440 calories but fantastic sounding flavours that doesn’t scream bland diet food at all – Chickalito (A free-range British chicken & dry-cured ham pie), Light as a Feta (A butternut squash, feta & sun-dried tomato pie) and Kooky Chook (A free-range British chicken & sweet potato, coconut & chilli pie) all in a buttery seeded pastry base.
 How great do they sound??
-All you need now is a zero calorie chocolate then you would be set for life!
+All you need now is zero-calorie chocolate then you would be set for life!

 Thanks to all the staff who ensured we had a great time.
-And wish the new restaurant success as it is a great addition to the Cardiff street life.
-Well worth a visit if you’re in the area or even travel cross country for a morsel of these award winning pies.
+And with the new restaurant success as it is a great addition to the Cardiff street life.
+Well worth a visit if you’re in the area or even travel cross country for a morsel of these award-winning pies.